 Fourth Party Risk

-How do you score vendor risks?
+How do you score third party risks?

-At this stage of a vendor management risk assessment, the organization should focus on determining the supplier’s risk posture.
+At this stage of a third party management risk assessment, the organization should focus on determining the supplier’s risk posture.
 This includes discovering risks associated with the vendor, assessing their security controls, understanding the vendor’s business practices, and inquiring about their economic stability.
 The final results should be used to assign a score and severity rating for the provider.

 A vendor cybersecurity questionnaire is recommended to accomplish this.
 The questionnaire results should provide you with clear, quantifiable information about the supplier’s security posture and help you determine if this vendor is a good fit for your organization.